 Mr Pierre Guy Noël holds a BSc (Honours) in Economics from the London School of Economics and Political Science and is a Fellow of the Institute of Chartered Accountants in England and Wales.
 From 1981 to 1991, Pierre Guy worked at De Chazal Du Mée & Co. where he became a partner in financial consultancy.
 He joined MCB in 1992 as Planning and Development Consultant before being appointed General Manager of the Bank in 1996.
-Following the organisation's restructuring, he became the Chief Executive of MCB Group Ltd in April 2014.
-He is a Board member of several companies within the Group namely Banque Française Commerciale Océan Indien, MCB Madagascar, MCB Seychelles, MCB Maldives, MCB Investment Holding Ltd, MCB Capital Markets Ltd, MCB Equity Fund Ltd, MCB Consulting Services Ltd, MCB Factors Ltd, International Card Processing Services Ltd, Credit Guarantee Insurance Co.
-Ltd and MCB Group Ltd amongst others, acting either as Chairperson or Director.
-He was appointed to the Board of MCB Ltd in 2005 and was a director thereof until March 2014 when he joined the Board of MCB Group Ltd following the Group's restructuring exercise.
+Following the organisation's restructuring, he became the Chief Executive of MCB Group Limited in April 2014.
+He is a Board member of several companies within the MCB Group acting either as Chairperson or Director.
+He was appointed to the Board of MCB Ltd in 2005 and was a Director thereof until March 2014 when he joined the Board of MCB Group Limited following the Group's restructuring exercise.

-Directorship in listed companies MCB Group Limited Compagnie Des Villages De Vacances De L'Isle De France Limitée
+Directorship in listed companies: MCB Group Limited Compagnie Des Villages De Vacances De L'Isle De France Limitée